 Mouse C Tung opens with an alarm beeping.
 (I have a hate-hate relationship with alarms to this day.)
 A sound too familiar to all of us when growing up.
 Winter break is over.
 Time to go back to school.
 Cosy under the blanket, he finds it hard to get up in the morning.
 His school is far from his home.
-So he has to get up at an ungodly hour to reach the school on time.
+So he has to get up at an ungodly hour to reach on time.
 This particular morning he’s looking for his pet mouse but he can’t find him anywhere.
 This boy is like Philip from Enid Blyton’s Adventure series, fond of keeping pets.
 Where has the mouse vanished?
 Meanwhile excitement is in the air in school.
 The class is abuzz with everyone swapping vacation stories.
 Wait.
-Why has the teacher, the one who is supposed to maintain decorum, climbed up on the table?
+Why has the teacher, the one who is supposed to maintain decorum, up on the table?

 I used to run when I was a kid.
 Nothing to write home about, just something I remembered while reading the story.
 In Suvira there are two runners – the new girl Suvira, and the crowd favourite (obviously not new).
 In this story we see a race from start to finish.
 Running commentary is through the eyes of the Suvira.
 We read the thoughts as they race through her head.
 I could feel the suspense mounting, waiting with bated breath to see who will reach the finish line first.
 I felt as if I was back in the school field watching the race unfold before my eyes.

 Cheater cheater pumpkin eater